ozank/ee281/README.md

 EE-281 - Electric Circuits
 =====
 Hi!
-In this website,  [I](http://ozan.keysan.me/) will publish my personal course notes for 2nd year EE-281 course (METU, 2014).
+In this [website](https://www.gitbook.io/book/ozank/ee281),  [I](http://ozan.keysan.me/) will publish my personal course notes for 2nd year EE-281 Electric Circuits course (METU, 2014).
 For more information about the course, please visit the [official website]().

 I'll try to update course notes every week.
 You can also contribute via [Github](https://github.com/ozank/ee281), if you want.

-Here are useful online sources:
+Here are a few online sources that you may find useful:

-## Free & Open-Source Resources
+## Free & Open-Source
 - [All About Circuits](http://www.allaboutcircuits.com/vol_1/)
 - [Lessons in Electric Circuits](http://www.faqs.org/docs/electric/)
 - [Wiki Books - Circuit Theory](http://www.faqs.org/docs/electric/)